 Another thing, which is changeable in .kml placemark is an icon.
 Obviously, you can do it at the very beginning, using an interactive map builder.
 If you won’t do it at this stage, there is no problem.
 This issue can be also altered via XML editor.
 However, you must have a proper URL address of the icon, which you want to use.
 It can be an icon from Google or from another icon source.
 There are a few icon bases available on the web, from where you can pick up the most needed one.
 You can save them on your hard drive.
 Next, you must upload them on the web server first in order to generate a link to them, which will be applicable in the .kml file.

 Once you do this, just replace the link in XML code as per below (Pic.
 6) and enjoy your new icon, which appears as a highlight (Pic.
 7).

 Great!
 Our icon is coming, when we are hovering the random city.
 If you wish to change the colour, then you can back to the code and replace the colour description.
 Remember about the hex colour transparency too.
 Thereafter open your .kml file in Google Earth and see the results (Pic.
 9).

 The last thing, that comes to mind is the possibility to make a unique highlight for every single placemark.
 We have the same highlight for every placemark so far.
 It’s fine when you just want to know, which one particular are you hovering right now.
 If you want to make a step ahead and collocate your placemark with some main feature, like Paris with Eiffel Tower or Miami with Miami Beach, etc, then you can differ your highlight, making it unique for every single or at least group of your placemarks.

 To do this you must copy quite a big section of your XML code and paste it underneath.
-It will make your .kml file harder to read through, although you must remember about a few changes of the ID’s (Pic.
+It will make your .kml file harder to read through, although you must remember about a few changes in the ID’s (Pic.
 10).